glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 }
 ```

-The chamber volume and gas states are tracked internally to match the head radius, and updated per frame.
+The chamber volume and gas states are tracked internally to match the head radius, and updated per cycle.
 The torque produced by the gas within the piston (in newton meters) is defined as:

 ```